octopus-db/documentation/docs/source/data_tables.rst

 * SITECODEID --

 * OPENCLOSED -- This field records whether the site was closed (i.e., a rockshelter, cave or other enclosed site) or open (i.e., an artefact scatter, midden on a beach etc.), and is used in the application of taphonomic techniques in time-series analysis.
 Please note that ‘Closed’ does not relate to availability or accessibility of information.
-Note - this field is related to the :ref:`SahulArch` collection
+Note - this field is related to the :ref:`SahulArch` collection, i.e., will not appear in any other collection view [#]_.

 * SITE_COMMT -- Free text site comment field